Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/bodyguard/rules/_index.md

 Turns happen simultaneously.

-* All players pick one card from their hand and place it face-down in front of them.
+* All players pick one card from their hand.
+(With <4 players, pick two.)
+* Everyone places their card face-down before them.
-* After everyone has chosen, the winner of last round swaps _one_ card for the Emperor (kept to the side).
+* The Guardian swaps _one_ card for the Emperor (which you kept to the side).
-* Now reveal all the cards (at the same time).
+* Reveal all cards (at the same time).

-{{% remark class="right" %}}
-In the first round, the youngest player swaps the Emperor.
-{{% /remark %}}

-{{% remark %}}
-Exception: with fewer than 4 players, everyone picks _two_ cards.
-{{% /remark %}}

-Now all players are looking for one rule.
+Now all players look for the same thing.
 (Explained in more detail in the [next section](#attacking).)

-> Is there **a card** that would **prevent** the emperor from being attacked if it were removed or rotated?
+> Is there **a card** that would **change** the Emperor's fate if **removed**?

+In other words,

+* Is the Emperor currently safe?
+Find a card that would put them in danger if removed.
+* Is the Emperor currently under attack?
+Find a card that would make them safe if removed.

 @TODO: IMAGE EXAMPLE (reveal + search the rule + handle scoring)

 Be the first to find this card and smash it to win!
-If there is **no such card**, tap the emperor.
+If there is **no such card**, smash the Emperor.

 As soon as somebody smashed a card, the round is over.

 * They were right?
-They add one of the cards played into their hand, discard the rest.
+They add one of the cards played into their hand.
+Discard the rest.
 * They were wrong?
-They remove 5 cards from their hand (as the penalty), all cards played are discarded.
+They remove 3 cards from their hand (as penalty).
+All cards played are discarded.

+Whatever the case, this player becomes the new Guardian.

 {{% remark %}}
 Never discard the Emperor.
 Keep it to the side for next round.
 {{% /remark %}}

-{{< rules-example id="turn" >}} @TODO: playful example
+{{< rules-example id="turn" >}}

 {{% /rules-block %}}

 {{% rules-block id="attacking" heading="Attacking" class="force-page-break-before" icon="expansions" icontint="purple" %}}

 Each card shows somebody **facing right**.
-By playing/revealing the card upside down, you can make them face to the **left**.
+By revealing the card upside down, you can make them face **left**.

-How do you check what happens in a given round?
+How do you check what happens in a round?

-* Evaluate the cards played, starting with the **emperor** and moving in the **direction they face**.
+* Evaluate the cards played, starting with the **Emperor** and moving in the **direction they face**.
+* If a card shows an action, simply execute it.
-* Attackers will automatically **attack** in the direction they face.
-This means they'll _hit_ the first card they encounter.
+* Monsters will automatically **attack** in the direction they face.

-Any cards hit are eliminated.
-Pretend they don't exist anymore, removed from the circle.

-{{% remark %}}
-Yes, this means an attacker who is already hit will not attack anymore.
-{{% /remark %}}

-It's your job to check if the emperor is hit.
-If so, find one card that, if it were removed/rotated, would prevent that.
-(And if such a card doesn't exist, or the emperor isn't hit, you smash the emperor.)

-Many cards have special powers, though, that will change the trajectory and consequences of attacks in surprising ways ...
+What is an attack?

+* The monster _hits_ the first card they encounter.
+* If a card can't be hit, check the _next_ one.
+Continue doing so until the attack hits something or has made a full circle.
+* When a card is hit, it's **eliminated**.
+Pretend it doesn't exist anymore from now on.

+**Bystanders can't be hit**.
+Other cards can only avoid being hit through special powers.

 @TODO: IMAGE EXAMPLE of how to resolve one round (the playful example will be much better in explaining this)